oakleyaidan21/KalimbaLibre/README.md

 #### Production Build

-If you want to run the app as a production build, use these commands:
+If you want to run the app as a production build (loading note sounds takes no time at all), use these commands:

 1. `npm run build`
 2. `serve -s build`